 The following surveys, studies and post-mortems were conducted by or on behalf of Elections Canada to help assess the 43rd general election and to help inform the Chief Electoral Officer's Recommendations Report in the Fall of 2020.
 Elections Canada is making the results public as they become available.

-See the turnout results broken down by gender and age groups.
+See the turnout results broken down by sex and age groups.
 Data are also broken down by province and territory.

 On-Reserve Voter Turnout – Summer 2020